mimepost/docs/custom_data.md

 ### Limits

+Currently we have not implement any limits, but we will add them soon.
+Below are the recommendations that you should follow:

 1. You should not use multiple X-Vars headers in SMTP

 2. Do not use more than 10 key value fields